Breaking BERT: Understanding its Vulnerabilities for Named Entity Recognition through Adversarial Attack: Methods

 To investigate the impact of the context on the correct labelling of the entity, we adapt the method of \citet{Jin2019}, which was designed for text classification, to sequence labelling tasks.
 For each entity in the sentence, a separate adversarial example is created, as models may rely on different contextual words for different entities.

 \paragraph{Step 1: Choosing the word to perturb} We use the importance ranking function shown in Equation \ref{eq:imps} to rank words based on their importance for assigning the correct label to the entity.
-The importance ($I_{w}$) of a word $w$ for a token in the entity is calculated as the change in the predictions (logits) of the \textit{correct} label before and after deleting the word from the sentence \cite{Jin2019}.
+The importance ($I_{w}$) of a word $w$ for a token in the entity is calculated as the change in the predictions (logits\footnote{Here logits refers to the vector of raw (non-normalized) predictions that the BERT model generates}) of the \textit{correct} label before and after deleting the word from the sentence \cite{Jin2019}.
 If the deletion of the word leads to an \textit{incorrect} label for the entity token, the importance of the word is increased by also adding the raw prediction score (logits) attributed to the incorrect label.

 If the entity consists of multiple words, we rank words based on their summed importance for correctly labelling each of the individual words in the entity.
 Besides stop words, we also exclude other entities from being perturbed.
 We adapt the function so that for any word with an I-tag, both the I and B label of the entity type (e.g. B-PER and I-PER) are considered correct.